• Skip to primary navigation

 Crunchy Croutons from Sourdough Bread

-If you’re into making Rustic Sourdough Bread, you’re going to love using leftover bread to make these tasty croutons.
+If you’re into making Rustic Sourdough Bread, and crunchy things like Sourdough Discard Crackers, you’re going to love using leftover bread to make these tasty croutons.
 Homemade sourdough bread croutons add that little extra something special to salads and soups.
-They’re crunchy, lightly garlicky and because these croutons are made with sourdough bread, their flavor is never bland.

-In this recipe, you’ll discover how simple it is to whip up this crouton recipe in the oven and how to make croutons that are either lightly crunchy or boldly crunchy (this is the window of crunchy!).
+In this recipe, we’re whippin’ up this crouton recipe in the oven and making croutons that are either lightly crunchy or boldly crunchy (this is the window of crunchy!).

 This Sourdough Croutons Recipe Is: